HardlyDifficult/ethereum-cli/README.md

 Create a file in the directory named `.private_key` and paste in a key.
 Do not use you usual wallet for this.
 One way to create a private key is to generate a new account with Metamask and then under 'Account Details' 'Export Private Key'.

-When you run the script it will tell you exactly how much ETH it needs.
-You don't need to send more than it asks for.

 Now update `settings.json`:
  - Set the provider to the correct network, e.g. `mainnet`
  - Update config including the airdrop amount
  - Populate the array of addresses

-Run `yarn start` and the bot will tell you how much it needs. e.g.
+Run `yarn start` and the bot will tell you how much it needs e.g.

 ```
 Script account: 0x44446D0d742c7BA82238Fe5Ad047daba53F76dd9 has 0 ETH